-To mitigate this, I must book as soon as I'm *thinking* about traveling somewhere.
-I should also avoid certain places (especially those that are close to natural destinations).
+To avoid paying too much for a rental car, I should book as soon as I'm considering traveling somewhere.
+I should also avoid certain places (especially those close to natural destinations).
 Car rental, like the airline and hotel industries, relies on dynamic pricing to determine how much a customer ultimately pays to book a vehicle.
 The response to supply and demand is immediate.

-Because rental companies have a fairly fixed amount of stock available, the more Americans try to get cars, the higher the prices will be.
-While it's helpful to understand why rental cars are so expensive these days, that doesn't take the sting out of the price.
+Because rental companies have a limited amount of stock available, the more people try to get cars, the higher the prices will be.
+While it's helpful to understand why rental cars are so expensive these days, that doesn't take away from the cost.
 It's reasonable to expect the current reduction in the supply of rental cars to last at least a year or two.
 Customers have said that it's not just the fixed price that drives up their rental bills, but also the cumulative rates that increase companies' bottom line.

-Some car rental companies went completely bankrupt, while others sold their fleets to stay in business.
-He tried to deal with the smell, but it was so overwhelming that he gave up in the car to catch a train, delaying his trip by one day.
+Some car rental companies went bankrupt, while others sold their fleets to stay in business.
+He tried to deal with the smell, but it was so overwhelming that he gave up in the car and took a train instead, delaying his trip by one day.
 Smaller peer-to-peer companies, such as GetAround, even rent vehicles by the hour, which could be adapted to your needs during the holidays.
 If you rent cars for work and your company has a corporate rate negotiated with one of the car rental companies, sometimes these codes can also be used for personal travel.

 When checking rental prices, it may be worth checking if a city center or suburban location offers better prices or availability than the airport.
-However, normally you'll have to pay more, but thanks to the limited supply of cars, you'll face even higher rental charges. car rentals are expensive because agencies chose to sell their cars to survive the pandemic economically.
+However, normally you'll have to pay more, but thanks to the limited supply of cars, you'll face even higher rental charges.
+Car rentals are expensive because agencies chose to sell their cars to survive financially during the pandemic.
 You need a driver's license and one of the main credit cards, and you must buy a monthly or annual membership, but once you've set it up, you'll be able to book cars and unlock ZipCars from its mobile application.